Featured Database: America's Genealogy Bank

 - ProQuest Historical Newspapers This collection offers full-text and full-image articles from The American Israelite (1854-2000), The Atlanta Constitution (1868-1984), The Baltimore Sun (1837-1991), The Chicago Tribune (1849-1992), The Globe and Mail (1936-2013), The Guardian and The Observer (1791-2003), The Irish Times and The Weekly Irish Times (1859-2015), Norfolk Journal and Guide (1916-2013) and The Scotsman (1817-1950).
 As part of the ProQuest Historical Newspapers program, every issue of each title includes the complete paper—cover-to-cover—with full-page and article images in downloadable PDF.

 - World Vital Records.com This database is designed for guests who are either just beginning their family research or who after years of work want to discover more of their past.
 Search over 5 billion Family History and Genealogy records, and 28 million family trees.
 Access U.S. Federal Census images and indexes from 1790 to 1940, military records, birth, marriage and death records, enhanced Social Security Death Index (SSDI) records, and one million newspaper pages.
+This resource is now available through EBSCO as part of MyHeritage Library Edition .

 The following databases require a valid LCPL library card for access.